Damon118/MS1/README.md

 #### Google Maps API

 - Google Maps API was used for showing where the business was located

+#### Logo

+- Canva was used to create the site logo

 ## Testing